Some algebraic invariants of the edge ideals of some $q$-fold bristled graphs: Introduction

-In this paper we compute the exact values for regularity of the quotient rings of edge ideals associated to multi triangular snake and multi triangular ouroboros snake graphs; see Theorem \ref{Th1} and Theorem \ref{Th3}.
-Also we compute the exact values for depth, Stanley depth, projective dimension and regularity of the quotient rings of edge ideals associated to $q$-fold bristled graphs of multi triangular snake and multi triangular ouroboros snake graphs; see Theorem \ref{Th2} and Theorem \ref{Th4}.
+In this paper, we compute the exact values for regularity of the quotient rings of edge ideals associated to multi-triangular snake and multi-triangular ouroboros snake graphs; see Theorem \ref{Th1} and Theorem \ref{Th3}.
+We also compute the exact values for depth, Stanley depth, projective dimension and regularity of the quotient rings of edge ideals associated to $q$-fold bristled graphs of multi-triangular snake and multi-triangular ouroboros snake graphs; see Theorem \ref{Th2} and Theorem \ref{Th4}.